UX Design Glossary: Interface Navigation

 Button

-Button is, perhaps, one of the most popular elements of any interface.
-Button is the element that enables a user to get the appropriate interactive feedback from the system along with a particular command.
-Generally speaking, a button is a control with which user directly communicates to the digital product and sends the necessary command to achieve a particular goal, like, let’s say, send the email, buy a product, download the data, turn on the player and tons of other possible actions.
-One of the reasons why buttons are so popular and user-friendly is that they efficiently imitate interaction with the objects in the physical world.
+A button is, perhaps, one of the most popular elements of any interface.
+A button is the element that enables a user to get the appropriate interactive feedback from the system along with a particular command.
+Generally speaking, a button is a control with which the user directly communicates to the digital product and sends the necessary command to achieve a particular goal, like, let’s say, send the email, buy a product, download the data, turn on the player, and tons of other possible actions.
+One of the reasons why buttons are so popular and user-friendly is that they efficiently imitate interaction with objects in the physical world.

-Modern UI buttons demonstrate high diversity and can serve plenty of purposes.
-Typical and frequently used buttons which present an interactive zone, usually clearly marked out for visibility and having a particular geometric shape and often supported with the copy explaining what action will be fulfilled via this button.
-Designers usually apply considerable time and effort for creating effective and noticeable buttons that are harmonically added into the general stylistic concept but are contrast enough to stand out in the layout.
+Modern UI buttons exhibit considerable variety and can serve many purposes.
+Typical and frequently used buttons that present an interactive zone, usually clearly marked out for visibility and having a particular geometric shape, and often supported with the copy explaining what action will be fulfilled via this button.
+Designers usually apply considerable time and effort to creating effective and noticeable buttons that are harmoniously added into the general stylistic concept but are contrast enough to stand out in the layout.

 Besides, we could also mention several types of buttons with additional functionality, widely used in mobile and web interfaces.

-Hamburger button – the button hiding the menu: clicking or tapping it, the user sees the menu expanding.
+Hamburger button: the button hiding the menu: clicking or tapping it, the user sees the menu expand.
 It is called so as its form consisting of three horizontal lines looks like typical bread-meat-bread hamburger.
-Nowadays it is a typical element of interaction, still highly debatable due to the number of pros and cons.
+Nowadays, it is a typical element of interaction, still highly debatable due to the number of pros and cons.

-Most users who visit and use websites on a regular basis know that this button hides the core categories of data so this trick does not need additional explanations and prompts.
-Hamburger menus free the space making the interface more minimalist and full of air as well as allow the massive saving place for other important layout elements.
-This design technique also provides additional benefits for responsive and adaptive design hiding navigation elements and making the interface look harmonic on different devices.
-Although hamburger menus still belong to highly debatable issues of modern web and app design, they are still widely used.
-The arguments against the hamburger menu are based on the fact that this design element can be confusing for people who do not use websites regularly and can get misled with the sign which features a high level of abstraction.
+Most users who visit and use websites on a regular basis know that this button hides the core categories of data, so this trick does not need additional explanations and prompts.
+Hamburger menus free up space, making the interface more minimalist and airy, and allow for significant savings in space for other important layout elements.
+This design technique also provides additional benefits for responsive and adaptive design, hiding navigation elements and making the interface look harmonious on different devices.
+Although hamburger menus remain a highly debated element of modern web and app design, they remain widely used.
+The arguments against the hamburger menu are that this design element can be confusing for people who do not use websites regularly and may be misled by the sign, which is highly abstract.
 So, the decision about applying the hamburger button should be made after user research and definition of the target audience’s abilities and needs.

 Ice Website

-The presented website concept uses a hamburger button to hide the menu and support the general minimalist approach to the visual performance of the layout.
+The presented website concept uses a hamburger button to hide the menu and supports the overall minimalist approach to the layout’s visual performance.

 Button Animation

-Here is the concept showing that the plus button first enables a user to choose the category of the added content (image, video, text) and only then directs to the particular screen where it can be done.
-This practice takes seconds still makes the experience more user-friendly as designers can present users with modified options of adding content for every particular case.
+Here is the concept: the plus button first lets the user choose the type of content to add (image, video, text), and only then navigates to the screen where it can be done.
+This practice takes seconds and still makes the experience more user-friendly as designers can present users with modified options for adding content for every particular case.

 Switch

 Switch is a control that enables users to switch the option on or off.
 Again, it is applied with a high level of efficiency and popularity in the modern interface because it presents the direct imitation of switches people are accustomed to in real life.
 The important point of consideration here is that states of the switch should be visibly clear and brightly different so that user could avoid applying effort to understand if the option is active or not.
-Various sorts of contrast and slight animation can make solve the problem making the experience simple and user-friendly.
+Various types of contrast and subtle animation can solve the problem, making the experience simpler and more user-friendly.

 Switch for Toonie Alarm